March 8th Opening Information

 17. Will you continue to provide online home learning activities?

 School will only provide online activities where a class, group or small number of pupils need to self-isolate or a local lockdown requires pupils to stay at home.
-There is a plan in place to provide remote education using our new learning platform.
+Please see the school's remote education plan.

 18 How will lunch time work to ensure children are safe?